Elvis Presley: Cause of death

-However, in 2013, Forest Tennant, who had testified as a defense witness in Nichopoulos' trial, described his own analysis of Presley's available medical records.
-He concluded that Presley's "drug abuse had led to falls, head trauma, and overdoses that damaged his brain", and that his death was due in part to a toxic reaction to codeine—exacerbated by an undetected liver enzyme defect—which can cause sudden cardiac arrhythmia.
-DNA analysis in 2014 of a hair sample, purported to be Presley's, found evidence of genetic variants that can lead to glaucoma, migraines, and obesity; a crucial variant associated with the heart muscle disease hypertrophic cardiomyopathy was also identified.

-Later developments
+Posthumous developments

 Between 1977 and 1981, six of Presley's posthumously released singles were top-ten country hits.
-Presley's home, Graceland, was opened to the public in 1982.
+Graceland was opened to the public in 1982.
 Attracting over half a million visitors annually, it became the second-most-visited home in the United States, after the White House.
-It was declared a National Historic Landmark in 2006.
+The residence was declared a National Historic Landmark in 2006.

-Presley has been inducted into five music halls of fame: the Rock and Roll Hall of Fame (1986), the Country Music Hall of Fame (1998), the Gospel Music Hall of Fame (2001), the Rockabilly Hall of Fame (2007), and the Memphis Music Hall of Fame (2012).
+Presley has been inducted into seven music halls of fame: the Rock and Roll Hall of Fame (1986), the Country Music Hall of Fame (1998), the Gospel Music Hall of Fame (2001), the Rockabilly Hall of Fame (2007), the Memphis Music Hall of Fame (2012), the National Rhythm & Blues Hall of Fame (2015), and the Mississippi Musicians Hall of Fame (he was also one of the founding members of the defunct UK Music Hall of Fame in 2005).
 In 1984, he received the W. C. Handy Award from the Blues Foundation and the Academy of Country Music's first Golden Hat Award.
 In 1987, he received the American Music Awards' Award of Merit.

 A Junkie XL remix of Presley's "A Little Less Conversation" (credited as "Elvis Vs JXL") was used in a Nike advertising campaign during the 2002 FIFA World Cup.
-It topped the charts in over 20 countries and was included in a compilation of Presley's number-one hits, ELV1S, which was also an international success.
-The album returned Presley to the Billboard summit for the first time in almost three decades.
+It topped the charts in over twenty countries and was included in a compilation of Presley's number-one hits, ELV1S, which was also an international success.
+The album returned Presley to the top of the Billboard chart for the first time in almost three decades.

-In 2003, a remix of "Rubberneckin'", a 1969 recording of Presley's, topped the US sales chart, as did a 50th-anniversary re-release of "That's All Right" the following year.
+In 2003, a remix of "Rubberneckin'", a 1969 recording, topped the US sales chart, as did a 50th-anniversary re-release of "That's All Right" the following year.
 The latter was an outright hit in Britain, debuting at number three on the pop chart; it also made the top ten in Canada.
-In 2005, another three reissued singles, "Jailhouse Rock", "One Night"/"I Got Stung", and "It's Now or Never", went to number one in the United Kingdom.
-They were part of a campaign that saw the re-release of all 18 of Presley's previous chart-topping UK singles.
-The first, "All Shook Up", came with a collectors' box that made it ineligible to chart again; each of the other 17 reissues hit the British top five.
+In 2005, another three reissued singles, "Jailhouse Rock", "One Night"/"I Got Stung", and "It's Now or Never", went to number one in the UK.
+They were part of a campaign that saw the re-release of all eighteen of Presley's previous chart-topping UK singles.
+The first, "All Shook Up", came with a collectors' box that made it ineligible to chart again; each of the other seventeen reissues hit the British top five.